- Risk of Harm Indicators

 Any sexual activity within this age group should be carefully considered within the agency or organisation to determine whether a referral to Children's Social Care is necessary.
 This judgment will always include a discussion between the practitioner and their line manager/nominated person for child protection within their agency.
-In making this decision, practitioners and their managers should be mindful of the guidance within Working Together 2015.
+In making this decision, practitioners and their managers should be mindful of the guidance within Working Together to Safeguard Children.

 "Where an allegation concerns penetrative or other intimate sexual activity, there would always be reasonable cause to suspect that a child, whether a boy or girl, is suffering or is likely to suffer, significant harm.
 There should be a presumption that the case will be reported to Children's Social Care".